5 Items to Buy at Thrift Stores to Help you Get Organized

 But keeping your eyes out for a small bookshelf at a thrift store could help save you lots of money, and more importantly, help you get super organized!!

-The thing I love about small bookshelves is that they can be used in a variety of rooms for a variety of purposes, but will add some major organizational value with little investment.
+The thing I love about small bookshelves is that they can be used in a variety of rooms for a variety of purposes.
+They add major organizational value with little investment.

 A few places you could use a small bookshelf: